 Every time a context is created a context admin is created.
 The context admin is like an ordinary OX Cloud user, except that it can add, remove and edit users within OX Cloud using the provisioning API.
 In OX Cloud, however, the context admin cannot read, send or receive mail.

 What is a user?

-A user is an entity that belongs to a context and has authority to use one or more modules inside OX Cloud.
+A user is an entity that belongs to a context and has authority to use one or more modules inside modules inside OX Cloud.
 Every user will have a user name and a user id and is managed by the administrators.
-The same user name may exist in different contexts therefore a user is generally identified by username@contextid but for logging in can be identified by username@domain typically.
+The The same user name may exist in different contexts therefore a user is generally identified by username@contextid but for logging in can be identified by username@domain typically.
 A user can share data with other users in the same context in case of OX Cloud's basic permission level.

 A resource is an entity which belongs to a context and is shared by the users belonging to the context.
-For instance, a user might create the resource “Office Conference room1 ” or “Projector 1” then any other user may create an appointment and add “Office Conference room 1” in order to reserve the room.
+For instance, a user might create the resource “Office Conference room1 ” or “Projector 1” then any other user may create an appointment an appointment and add “Office Conference room 1” in order to reserve the room.
 If a user tries to reserve a resource already busy it is not available for the appointment and will lead to an unresolvable conflict.
-Every resource will have a resource name and a resource id to identify the resource for later provisioning calls.
+Every Every resource will have a resource name and a resource id to identify the resource for later provisioning calls.